Federal Programs >

 Supplemental Nutrition Assistance Program (SNAP)

-SNAP (formerly the Food Stamp Program) puts healthy food within reach for 28 million people each month via an EBT card used to purchase food at most grocery stores.
+SNAP (formerly the Food Stamp Program) puts healthy food within reach for millions of people each month via an EBT card used to purchase food at participating grocery stores and farmer markets.
 Through nutrition education partners, SNAP helps clients learn to make healthy eating and active lifestyle choices.

 The Emergency Food Assistance Program (TEFAP)